Yomguithereal/psia-python-advanced/decks/intro.md

 This course should adapt to its students:

-- Second year it is given at PSIA (and SciencesPo)
+- Third year it is given at PSIA (and SciencesPo)
 - 6 * 4h is a bit intense
 - Unknown and heterogeneous level of students
 - Small numbers = mostly practical work + individual coaching